[responsivevoice_button voice=”US English Female” buttontext=”AUDIO VERSION”]

 The Consulate, through its Consular Officers, can notarize documents signed by individuals that will be used or presented in the Philippines.
 The notarized document will have a covering page (“ACKNOWLEDGMENT”) with the gold eyelet and seal.
 PERSONAL APPEARANCE OF THE SIGNATORY OR SIGNATORIES IS A REQUIREMENT FOR CONSULAR NOTARIZATION.

 - If your document has been notarized by a notary public or issued by a Federal, States, County, City or School Official within the areas covered by this Consulate click here

 - If you have a document notarized or issued by a Federal, State, County, City, University, School Official outside this Consulate’s jurisdiction, please check here or here the consulate having jurisdiction to authenticate your document.

 - If you live or in the area near San Diego California, then you can have your signed documents notarized with gold seal by the Philippine Honorary Consul in San Diego. [click here for the Philippine Honorary Consul’s San Diego address ]

 Before going to the Consulate, do the following:

 - Completely fill up and sign the number of forms you need notarized.
 Sample forms can be found here.
 You can create your own form or fill-up the form required by the Philippine agency/institution for you to comply.

 - Make sure you have needed number of original documents that you want notarized and a photocopy of that document.
 For example, you need a Special Power of Attorney and a Deed of Sale notarized.
-Each document will need a photocopy of each.
+Each original document to be notarized must have a photocopy.